-Section C7 Culture and Heritage of the Penrith DCP 2010 applies to the site and provides planning objectives and guidelines relating to heritage items.
+Controls: Section C7 Culture and Heritage of the Penrith DCP 2010 applies to the site and provides planning objectives and guidelines relating to heritage items.

-As there are no works proposed the DCP is not particularly relevant to this application.
+Response: As there are no permanent works proposed as a result of this proposal the DCP is not particularly relevant to this application.